X-Men: Manifest Destiny: Uncanny X-Men

 The X-Men open their new base in San Francisco and send a telepathic invitation to every remaining mutant on Earth.
 Their first fights were against Magneto, Sentinels and the newly formed Hellfire Cult.
 This is also the introduction to the Sisterhood of Evil Mutants and Madelyne Pryor is seen alive.

 Astonishing X-Men

-The Astonishing X-Men shows up with a new line-up (Cyclops, Emma Frost, Beast, Storm, Armor, Wolverine).
+The Astonishing X-Men shows up with a new line-up (Cyclops, Emma Frost, Beast, Storm, Armor, and Wolverine).
 Their first mission was to investigate the murder of an undiscovered mutant.